reef-technologies/handbook/agreements.md

 It is not allowed to use audio or video processing in company Zoom calls.
 The only exception to this rule is the active noise cancellation function, which staff members may use freely.

+The reason we decided to make this policy was that it was distracting for some people.
+We also noticed that poor video processing without green screen and with loose hair causes flickering and it often hides half of someones face behind the virtual background.
+This also happens with blur.

 ## Hardware co-funding

 All staff members of Reef Technologies have the right to request co-funding for up to 50% of the value of hardware deemed necessary for work, such as a laptop, a headset, a monitor, a mouse, a keyboard, etc.